Grayson Group Ltd: Conditions of Sale

 2. Quotations and Orders

 2.1.
-Quotations are valid for 14 days unless otherwise stated.
+Quotations are valid for 30 days unless otherwise stated.
+A quotation given by the Seller shall not constitute an offer.

 2.2.
 The Buyer shall be responsible for the accuracy of any order and for the selection of the goods to meet their stated requirements.
 The Seller reserves the right not to accept the return of wrongly ordered goods by the Buyer.

-2.4.
-The Seller may vary the specification for the goods from that appearing in any catalogue or other written material in order to conform to any legal requirements.
+2.5.
+The Seller may vary the specification for the goods from that appearing in any catalogue or other written material to conform to any legal or regulatory requirements.
+The Seller shall notify the Buyer in such event.
+The terms implied by sections 13 to 15 of the Sale of Goods Act 1979 are, to the fullest extent permitted by law, excluded from the contract of sale.

 3.1.
 Time of delivery shall not be of the essence unless agreed in writing by the Seller, and the Seller shall not be liable for any loss or damage resulting from delayed delivery.